Waste (WS)

 Table of contents

-The Total Amount of Inorganic Waste Produced
+The Total volume of Inorganic Waste produced this year

 Types of Waste | North Bangkok Campus | Thewet Campus | Chotiwet Campus | Phra Nakhon Commercial Campus | Chom Thong Campus | Amount (tons) |